weaveworks/weave-gitops/doc/development-process.md

 ## Tips & tricks

+Is your local build failing with an error along the lines of "no space left on device"?
+This (likely) isn't the storage on your machine - it's Docker!
+You can go to Preferences -> Resources in Docker Desktop and pump up that image size a bit, but the size grows every time tilt rebuilds the image, so eventually you're going to want to run `docker system prune -a` to clear things out.

 ### The server keeps restarting and it's annoying

 Tilt has a feature where it automatically restarts the pod whenever